7ian0108/COMP9993/README.md

 ### 3.3 VAE + Diffusion Pipeline for TSP

 1. **Step 1 – VAE Encoding**
-   - Use V3 GraphVAE to encode TSP adjacency matrices into low-dimensional latent vectors.
+   - Use V3 GraphVAE to encode TSP adjacency matrices into low dimensional latent vectors.

 2. **Step 2 – Diffusion in Latent Space**
    - Train a DDPM in the VAE latent space to model the distribution of valid tours.